VitalijKo/SawWolvesville/story/bomber/day-5.md

 **1 GLITCH:** Well, we won?

-**2 Jumana** We won.
+**2 Jumana:** We won.

 **1 straykidz:** How come?
 There are 3 villagers and one bomber in the game.
 You can't break the rules, can you?

-**2 Jumana** No one canceled that.
+**2 Jumana:** No one canceled that.
 You must have been pretty dumb if you didn't realize that artificial intelligence analyzes everything in players.
 Same with us.
 It knew we were good friends.
 Knew all of our relationships.
 And knew I was the most likely to help him.

 **2 Jumana:** Do you have the stream opened?